application-dev-tsb/notes-spring/spring-cloud-kubernetes/README.md

 #### Architecture of the Dummy System
 For the sake of demonstration, imagine a simple system:
 - API: exposed to the outside world, ideally a frontend
-- Controller: polls the database for certain work to be done
+- Controller: polls the database for certain work to be done, use [Spring Cloud DataFlow](https://cloud.spring.io/spring-cloud-dataflow/) to orchestrate workers
 - Worker: Comes and goes, gets killed when no work needs to be done, performs a unit of work, then dumps the result in the queue
 - Database: A Postgres database tha we will initially include in the kubernetes cluster, we will throw this away when we go to prod
 ```